 - CIEL – the centre for innovation and excellence in livestock management

 - CHAP – the centre for innovation in crop health and protection

 The overarching principles behind these centres are productivity, sustainability, enterprise, and leadership, thus covering both business and farming management.
 Their activities are taking place against a backdrop of ongoing challenges around climate change and the viability of smaller farming concerns.

-The future of agriculture is full eye-catching inventions.
+The future of agriculture is full of eye-catching inventions.
 There are smart greenhouses operated solely by sensors.
-There are geothermal energy and solar cells to provide renewable energy, and when it comes to finance, there is an increasing use of blockchain technology for supply chain efficiency.
+There are geothermal energy and solar cells to provide renewable energy, and when it comes to financing, there is increasing use of blockchain technology for supply chain efficiency.

 We mentioned start-up activity and this is a very encouraging trend in the agri-tech industry.
 Here are three brief examples of these smart start-ups.